Osalotioman/Osalotioman/README.md

 ## Hi there 👋
+- 🔭 I’m currently working on Competitive Programming, Web Development, Mathematics.
+- 🌱 I’m currently learning Algorithms, Theory of Computation.
+- 👯 I’m looking to collaborate on anything.
+- 📫 How to reach me: +2348070648704.
+- 😄 Pronouns: He/Him.
+- ⚡ Fun fact: Some infinities are bigger than others.

 <!--
 **Osalotioman/Osalotioman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.